-It is interesting to note that ORNL has recently been working toward the adoption of a commercialquality software package (Tableau) to allow for exploration of this data in a dynamic fashion, aiming to better understand trends and patterns in their portfolios.
+It is interesting to note that ORNL has recently been working toward the adoption of a commercial-quality software package (Tableau) to allow for exploration of this data in a dynamic fashion, aiming to better understand trends and patterns in their portfolios.
 This has the potential to become another "best-practice" that they can share with the other Laboratory LDRD programs.

-Examples of Processes through Deep Dive into Selected LDRD Projects and Programs
+Examples of Processes through Deep Dive into Selected LDRD Projects and Programs workforce.

-Named Fellowships: One of the signature programs of the ORNL LDRD program is the Named Fellowship Funds, used to attract exceptional talent to the Lab.
-As part of the site review, the Subcommittee learned about the multi-faceted impact of this program on the ORNL personnel and workforce.
 With the decision to increase budgets for early career staff appointments in FY13 and the introduction in FY15 of the Russell Fellows program with emphasis on diversity, ORNL has positioned itself to attract a diverse and inclusive workforce and reinvigorate its scientific talent and leadership team.
 From the examples presented, it is evident that these investments in high-potential staff pay long-term dividends for the Lab.
 For example, 1979 Wigner Fellow Nancy Dudney is now a group leader with over 177 publications.
 She is a Fellow of the Electrochemical Society a UT-Batelle Corporate Fellow and Distinguished Inventor.
 She holds 4 R&D 100 Awards and has contributed to the mission of the Lab for over 30 years.
 2007 Wigner Fellow Athena Safet is a highly-published research staff member with over 211 publications, a fellow of the APS.
 She also received an Early Career Research Award in recognition of her research and accomplishments.